By: Le'Mina McNair on February 12th, 2019

-With an on-premises solution, on the other hand, you may access to the solution's back end and can add additional code to achieve a higher level of customization.
+With an on-premises solution, on the other hand, you may access the solution's back end and add additional code to achieve a higher level of customization.

 If your servers go down, you may not be able to access your data in the cloud with an unstable Internet connection.
 This can cause increased downtime and delays when recovering from the disaster.

 When restoring your data from the cloud after a disaster, you'll need to take into account the time it takes to download.
 This will incur additional costs while your employees sit idle and your customers are unable to access your services.
 If you have any mission-critical data, you need to store it somewhere that facilitates easy and rapid retrieval.

 Some platforms may charge you for retrieving data, and this process may have a lead time (unless you pay more for expedited retrieval).
 For example, Amazon Web Services has two main cloud storage options: S3 and S3 Glacier.
 The latter is typically used for archives, and is less expensive on a per-terabyte basis.
 However, you'll have to pay to retrieve that data, and there might be a delay of several hours before you can start the process.

 Although cloud-based DAM solutions are becoming more and more common, on-premises solutions are still used in certain situations.
 For example, on-premises DAM solutions are common in the agency world and for those specializing in videos or other large files.
 Other companies may have to physically store their data in a particular location or region (e.g., the European Union) due to compliance or regulatory reasons.